chapinhall/empec/README.md

 #
 # If this table is not provided, then the default of FPL will be used.

+# If providing custom income thresholds, provide a short label for use in describing
+# the output.
+For example, if using State Median Income, this could be specified
+# as "SMI"
+# ccdf_income_thresh_label <- "SMI"

 ### Set Other Run Parameters ---------------------------------------------------